'Crazy' mass buying of bottled water in Minnesota leads to limits, shortages

 The exact reasons for the panicky water buying isn’t clear.

-Some people may fear that if Minnesota is ordered into a lockdown, like the one currently underway in California, they could be cut off from basic supplies.
+Some people may fear that if Minnesota is ordered into a lockdown, like those currently underway in California, Illinois and New York, they could be cut off from basic supplies.
 That’s not likely since Gov. Tim Walz has deemed that all grocery store personnel in the state are “essential” workers, meaning stores can stay open even if a lockdown happens.

 “The Minnesota Department of Health is actively working with Minnesota’s public water suppliers to help them put into place their contingency plans for keeping their systems up and running during emergencies,” said agency spokesman Doug Schultz.